Scope and rates

 - invoice number (there is a strict obligation to have a flowing numbering - invoices of the Hungarian VAT registration of the company should be separate and continuous)

 - name, address and tax identification number of the issuer (in the case of intra-community transaction the Community tax number shall be indicated on the invoice.
 In addition the group tax ID if applicable.)

-- name, address of the customer and its community tax number, if the customer is liable to pay the VAT on the transaction.
-If VAT in excess of HUF 2,000,000 is charged in an invoice, showing the customer VAT ID number is also required from 2013.
+- tax number / ‘VIES’ VAT ID of the customer if the customer is liable to pay the VAT on the transaction (reverse charge mechanism, IC acquisitions).
+If VAT in excess of HUF 2,000,000 is charged in an invoice, showing the customer domestic VAT ID number (in the case of a VAT group: the first 8 digits of the group tax number) is also required from 2013.

 - date of issue of the invoice

 - date of supply, if other than the date of issue of the invoice